muvvasandeep/BuGL/Readme.md

-BuGL - A Cross-Language Dataset for Bug Localization
+# BuGL - A Cross-Language Dataset for Bug Localization

 BuGL dataset is publicly available on [Zenodo](https://zenodo.org/record/3653836#.Xj1kl2gzbIU).

-Documentation can be found here.
+Documentation is available in the[pdf format](https://github.com/muvvasandeep/BuGL/blob/master/Documentation%20of%20BuGL.pdf).

-Scripts can be found be here.
+Scripts can be found in the [scripts folder](https://github.com/muvvasandeep/BuGL/tree/master/Scripts).